GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 debugging tools directly on the binaries Meson creates in the build directory.

-## Why is mail traffic so low on gstreamer-devel ?
+## Why is mail traffic so low on gstreamer-devel?

 Our main arena for coordination and discussion are IRC and bugzilla, not mailing lists.
 Join us in [`#gstreamer`][irc-gstreamer] on irc.freenode.net.